-A broken heart, being fired, a flat tire on the turnpike between Sandusky and Stockton, buying a used Van Halen CD and discovering it’s a Shaggs record instead, all these abutments and let downs and sorry ass slaps in the face were savored, inspected, kept fresh in memory while one fell into a hard reticence to speak of one’s pain.
-A code formed, the choruses were bellowed while pounding the dashboard between drags of Marlboro 100s, a car full of young men and occasional carnie chick circulating through the twist and shout knots and narrow passage of the Grape Vine making their way to the last of the Still Spots before The Season was over, smoke, open beer cans, eight track tapes and scratched CDs , "Stop Draggin My Heart Around", "I feel like a refugee...", I am free fallin’, and I won’t back down, so fuck off and get out of the way because this life is too short to wait in line….
+A broken heart, being fired, a flat tire on the turnpike between Sandusky and Stockton, buying a used Van Halen CD and discovering it’s a Shaggs record instead—all these abutments and let downs and sorry-ass slaps in the face were savored, inspected, kept fresh in memory while one fell into a hard reticence to speak of one’s pain.
+A code formed, the choruses were bellowed while pounding the dashboard between drags of Marlboro 100s, a car full of young men, and the occasional carnie chick circulating through the twist-and-shout knots and narrow passage of the Grapevine making their way to the last of the Still Spots before The Season was over, smoke, open beer cans, 8-track tapes, and scratched CDs: “Stop draggin’ my heart around,” “You don’t have to feel like a refugee…,” I am free fallin’, and I won’t back down, so fuck off and get out of the way because this life is too short to wait in line….

 Tom Petty did not wait in line.
 He got it done.
-Grounded, responsive, principled from experience, always aware of who pays his bills, this man worked, he felt, he got it done and then left us, headed into the great wide open.
-Perhaps we will see his likes again, but , y'know, the waiting is the hardest part.
-So get it done, pick up a guitar, play your harmonica son.
-Tom Petty wrote songs about standing your ground, being true to the good things within yourself, of being helpful when help was needed, of admitting when he was wrong and taking responsibility for the results of his decisions, he was a man who refused to be a door mat and would tell you to your face, in terms plain spoken and truthful, stop dragging his heart around.
-Petty was everything the essential spirit of rock and roll should be and occasionally still is, a kind of realistic world view that was neither abstract philosophy nor stale bromides reinforcing a crucifying relativism, but rather a way of seeing precisely what’s at stake, what’s involved in the dramas, transactions and passions of our time on earth, and intuitively knowing the best course to take.
+Grounded, responsive, principled from experience, always aware of who pays his bills.
+This man worked, he felt, he got it done, and then left us, headed into the great wide open.
+Perhaps we will see his likes again, but ya know, the waiting is the hardest part.
+So get it done, pick up a guitar, play your harmonica, son.
+Tom Petty wrote songs about standing your ground, being true to the good things within yourself, of being helpful when help was needed, of admitting when he was wrong and taking responsibility for the results of his decisions, he was a man who refused to be a doormat and would tell you to your face, in terms plain-spoken and truthful.
+Petty was everything the essential spirit of rock ‘n’ roll should be and occasionally still is, a kind of realistic worldview that was neither abstract philosophy nor stale bromides reinforcing a crucifying relativism, but rather a way of seeing precisely what’s at stake, what’s involved in the dramas, transactions, and passions of our time on Earth, and intuitively knowing the best course to take.
 His were the songs of the trials, tribulations of a life he’s fully engaged in.

-His rock and roll was simple, predicated on anthem like choruses and simple, assertive, thrashing guitar riffs and a honed backbeat, Tom Petty’s voice spoke his plain spoken lyrics with a sound that was an emotional storm working itself out, the hurt and anguish, the acceptance and the courage and strength to continue to the next day, that realization that life goes on and that he’s in and that he has a life that is truly his own, beholden to no authority other than his own consul and the people and values he holds dear.
-Tom Petty was, I think, everything I had hoped Bob Sager would become the working journeyman rocker with the common man’s experience expressed brilliantly, movingly, in the terse, unadorned cadence of the best rock and roll.
-Seger, though, caught Springsteen fever, gravitated to bigger arrangements, strained melodrama, grandiosity dressed in a work shirt.
-Petty never forgot he was a rocker, never forgot what made rock and roll such a powerful medium of self-realization.
-He wrote about what he knew, what he had done, what he learned, if he learned anything.
+His rock ‘n’ roll was simple, predicated on anthem-like choruses and simple, assertive, thrashing guitar riffs, and a honed back beat.
+Tom Petty’s voice relayed his plain-spoken lyrics with a sound that was an emotional storm working itself out, the hurt and the anguish, the acceptance, and the courage and strength to continue to the next day—with the realization that life goes on and that he’s in it and that he has a life that is truly his own, beholden to no authority other than his own consul and the people and values he holds dear.
+Tom Petty was, I think, everything I had hoped Bob Seger would become: the working journeyman rocker with the common man’s experience expressed brilliantly, movingly, in the terse, unadorned cadence of the best rock ‘n’ roll.
+Seger, though, caught Springsteen fever and gravitated to bigger arrangements, strained melodrama, and grandiosity dressed in a work shirt.
+Petty never forgot he was a rocker, never forgot what made rock ‘n’ roll such a powerful medium of self-realization.
+He wrote about what he knew, what he had done, and what he learned.
 It was a conversation with his fans he never stopped having.